Peter Kinderman: Career

-He then worked in the National Health Service as a Clinical Psychologist before taking a job as a junior lecturer at the University of Liverpool, where he registered for a Ph.D. supervised by Richard Bentall.
+He previously worked in the National Health Service as a Clinical Psychologist (where he was one of a handful of clincial psychologists at the time working in acute inpatient psychiatric care) before taking a job as a junior lecturer at the University of Liverpool, where he registered for a Ph.D. supervised by Richard Bentall.
 Soon after being awarded his doctorate, he moved to the University of Manchester, and then later returned to the University of Liverpool, where he became professor of Clinical Psychology.